TheDevEngineer/Portfolio/README.md

 - [ ] Move files back out of the public so they will get compressed
 - [ ] Add back to top button
 - [ ] Remove muted from the welcome video
-- [x] Update the videos for my Portfolio (use a image instead maybe) and Cataclysm.
+- [ ] Update the image for my Portfolio not sure what to maybe a bunch of images of the languages?
 - [ ] Add my CV.

 ---